jsartelle/dev-notes/src/site/notes/Development/Cheat sheets/MySQL cheat sheet.md

 ## HAVING

-- WHERE cannot be used with [[Development/Cheat sheets/MySQL cheat sheet#Aggregate functions\|aggregate functions]], use HAVING instead
+- WHERE cannot be used with [[Development/Cheat sheets/MySQL cheat sheet#Aggregate functions (COUNT, MAX, MIN, SUM, AVG)\|aggregate functions]], use HAVING instead

 ### List all values that match more than one row